Yossi & Jagger: Reception

 The film received positive reviews from critics.
 Review aggregator Rotten Tomatoes reports that 88% out of 42 professional critics gave the film a positive review, with the site's consensus being "A tersely told yet deeply felt romance."
 At Metacritic, which assigns a normalized rating out of 100 based on reviews from mainstream critics, the film received an average score of 70, based on 19 reviews.
 Stephen Holden from The New York Times "If the situation has all the ingredients of a shrill, tearful melodrama, the filmmaker, working from a taut screenplay by Avner Bernheimer that doesn’t waste a word or a gesture, keeps the emotional lid firmly in place."
 Ella Taylor from L.A.
 Weekly wrote "Enlivened by journalist Avner Bernheimer’s delicately witty script and some lively ensemble performances under the direction of Eytan Fox, the film offers a haunting portrait of a generation forced to risk their lives in the service of military goals they’re far from totally committed to."
 Wesley Morris from the Boston Globe wrote "What the movie lacks in ambition, originality, and grit, it makes up for in pure feeling."

 Actor Ohad Knoller won the award for best actor at the 2003 Tribeca Film Festival, for his portrayal of Yossi.

 The film did not receive production assistance from the Israeli army but proved to be popular in Israel and was later shown on military bases.

+Stage adaptation

+In 2026, the film is being adapted for the stage by Habima Theatre, Israel's national theatre.
+The play is being directed by Ido Rozenberg and written by Avner Bernheimer, writer of the original film.
+Itamar Kigler has been cast in the role of Yossi.
+Avraham Arenson has been cast in the role Jagger.
+The play will premiere in October.